 Date of occurrence of vital event – the exact date when the event occurred, which does not depend on the date of registration of the event.
-Annual tabulations based on date of occurrence of the vital event include also the events occurred in December but are registered in January.

 Date of registration of vital event – the date the vital event was registered at the registry offices.

 Urban settlements – cities, cities without municipal status and towns.
 Used in the tables that follow the administrative division prior to the 2017 administrative reform.